 The zoo signage did not help:

 I mean, look at the expression on that child’s face!
 And the adult can do nothing but look on in horror, head in hands.
 I’m not even sure what sort of animal that is – the sign was on the giraffe viewing platform – but it looks like it has approached that child with the express purpose of trampling it to death.

-Anyway, apart from the lingering paranoia, I enjoyed the day (even when Grandad decided that Daughter One would have a better view when lifted onto the top of enclosure fences).
+Anyway, apart from the lingering paranoia, I enjoyed the day (even when Grandad decided that Daughter One would have a better view when perched atop fences).
 Afterwards, though, my thoughts did go to the poor mother of that wee boy who got himself into the gorilla enclosure a while back.

 When Daughter Two was about 15 months old, I had one of the worst parenting moments in my history of parenting moments.
 It haunts me still, in the wee small hours when I can’t sleep and I do that thing where you rewrite history through changing one small moment in the narrative.

 Long suffering husband was negotiating shoe options with the three year old who had very definite ideas about the sorts of shoes that were beautiful enough to adorn her precious feet.
 On reflection, those ideas have not really changed, flimsy ballet flats – beautiful, high heels – beautiful, sneakers with glitter and preferably featuring Elsa – beautiful, anything practical or inexpensive – not beautiful.
 Suffice to say, husband had his hands full.

 Meanwhile, I was doing laps around the store with Daughter Two who had the opposite attitude to her sister.
 In her opinion, all shoes were perfectly grand and therefore as many as possible needed her attention.
 The resulting trail of shoes and their boxes were, of course, left to me to clean up.